ServiceWeaver/weaver/website/docs.md

 To serialize generic structs, implement `BinaryMarshaler` and `BinaryUnmarshaler`.

+## Errors

-Finally note that while [Service Weaver requires every component method to return an `error`](#components-interfaces), `error` is not a serializable type.
-Service Weaver serializes `error`s in a way that does not preserve any custom `Is` or `As` methods.
+Service Weaver requires every component method to [return an error](#components-interfaces).
+If a non-nil error is returned, Service Weaver by default transmits the textual representation of the error and therefore any custom information stored in the error value, or custom `Is` or `As` methods are not available to the caller.

+Applications that need custom error information can embed a `weaver.AutoMarshal` in their custom error type.
+Service Weaver will then serialize and deserialize such errors properly and make them available to the caller.

 # weaver generate